 AIKO targets satellite manufacturers and operators across the world.

-orbital_OLIVER is a software package that enables in-space mission autonomy for satellites.
+orbital_OLIVER is a software that enables in-space mission autonomy for satellites.

-To make decisions autonomously, orbital_OLIVER exploits event detection and pattern recognition technologies applied to payload and telemetry data.
+orbital_OLIVER uses event detection and pattern recognition technologies applied to payload and telemetry data to make decisions independently.

 The software abstracts a simple cognitive architecture from complex space systems, providing satellites with the ability:

-The orbital_OLIVER core libraries have been successfully tested for x86-64 and ARM computing architectures.
+orbital_OLIVER has been successfully tested for x86-64 and ARM computing architectures.
 Moreover, processing modules are compatible with a wide range of hardware accelerators (including Intel Myriad, Google Coral, and Nvidia Jetson), resulting in several key advantages:

-Most recently, AIKO has started commercializing orbital_OLIVER, rebranding its original name MiRAGE (Mission Replanning through Autonomous Goal gEneration) and updating the product description.
+AIKO has recently started commercialising orbital_OLIVER, rebranding its original name MiRAGE (Mission Replanning through Autonomous Goal gEneration) and updating the product description.